crys-cross/ethernaut-attacks/README.md

 - The goal is for the player to reach the top of the building.
 The challenge comes from the current contract having no function to provide that.

 #### SOLUTION:
--   Deploy AttactBuilding.sol at goerli network using deployEternalKing.ts.
+-  Original contract does not grant the ability to reach to top floor.
+But with another contract and interacting it through interface, the player could have the option in that contract to set the isLastFloor to true.
+Just deploy AttactBuilding.sol at goerli network using deployEternalKing.ts.
 Change Instance address in attactBuilding.ts  then run using (yarn hardhat run scripts/attactBuilding.ts) to attack and wait for it to pass.

 #### FILES:
 -   AttactBuilding.sol - contracts